Get

 Conclusion

 With proper training, your Shih Tzu can comfortably stay at home by themselves.
-Even so, they’re companion animals who won’t thrive in a crate or sitting on the sofa alone all day.
+Even so, they’ve been bred to be companion animals who won’t thrive in a crate or sitting on the sofa alone all day.
 If possible, someone should attend to your Shih Tzu at least every 4 hours.
-In extreme cases, it’s okay to leave your Shih Tzu for up to 8 hours, but you should never go beyond that and try not to make it a habit.
+In some cases, it’s okay to leave your adult Shih Tzu for up to 8 hours, but try not to make it a habit.

 If you are gone for most of the day every day, you might consider taking your Shih Tzu to doggy daycare or hiring a professional dog walker.
-Having someone to check on them can alleviate the stress of your absence and reduce their chances of developing separation anxiety.
+Having someone to check on them can alleviate the stress of your absence and reduce their chances of developing separation-related behavioral issues.

 See also: